 Reza Hasmath (PhD, Cambridge) was formally trained in philosophy, public policy, international studies and law, diplomacy, and social and political sciences, as well as in various East Asian and Western European languages.
 He has held faculty positions in Management and Sociology at the Universities of Toronto and Melbourne, and has previously worked for think-tanks, consultancies, development agencies, and NGOs in USA, Canada, UK, Australia and China.
-He is an Associate Professor in Political Science at the University of Alberta (Canada); Tutor in Politics at Hertford College, University of Oxford; and, a Research Associate in the Centre on Migration, Policy and Society (COMPAS), the China Growth Centre, St. Edmund Hall, and the Department of Social Policy and Intervention at the University of Oxford.
-Further, he is an Honorary Member of the China Studies Centre, University of Sydney, and a team member of the Chinese Academy of Social Sciences’ China Household Ethnicity Survey Project.
+He is an Associate Professor in Political Science at the University of Alberta; Tutor in the Politics of China at Hertford College, University of Oxford; and, a Research Associate in the China Growth Centre, St. Edmund Hall, and the Department of Social Policy and Intervention at the University of Oxford.
+Further, he is an Honorary Member of the China Studies Centre, University of Sydney, a team member of the Chinese Academy of Social Sciences’ China Household Ethnicity Survey Project, and the Foundation Editor of Routledge’s Book Series on the Politics and Sociology of China.
 His current research is supported by various grant schemes, notably the Social Sciences and Humanities Research Council of Canada and Chiang Ching-kuo Foundation, and can be summarized in threefold: (1) Analyzing evolving state-society relationships in China, and its policy-specific implications; (2) Examining the education (esp. tertiary level) and labour market (from the job search, hiring and promotion process) experiences of ethnic minorities in the Canadian, American, Australian and Chinese contexts; and, (3) Assessing the theories and practices of international development, and differential treatment in international society.

 Research and Supervision Interests